 The types and extent of natural hazards that could potentially affect Northland has not changed in the last five years.
 A summary of the main natural hazards that could affect Northland is included below.
-For more detailed information refer to the natural hazards chapter of the 2002 State of the Environment (SOE) Report (NRC 2002), available on the Regional Council website at the following link:
+For more detailed information refer to the natural hazards chapter of the 2002 State of the Environment (SOE) Report (NRC 2002).

 Since the 2002 SOE report there has been a review of the information available on natural hazards for Northland.
-From this review three reports on coastal, weather and natural hazards have been produced and are available on the Regional Council website at the following link:
+From this review three reports on coastal, weather and natural hazards have been produced.

 This review found that Northland's level of exposure to natural hazards is relatively low, except for flooding and climatic events related to ex-tropical cyclones and severe convection storms (Gray 2003).
 Landslides are the most significant of the other potential natural hazards identified.
 Others include volcanic, earthquake, tsunami and mine subsidence hazards (Beetham et al. 2004).